Sigma Canis Majoris

+Sigma Canis Majoris is a variable star in the southern constellation of Canis Major.
+It has the proper name Nganurganity [ˈŋanuɾˌɡ̊aniɟ̊] or Unurgunite /ˌʌnər'gʌnaɪt/; Sigma Canis Majoris is its Bayer designation.
+This star is located at a distance of approximately 1290 ly from the Sun.
+It has an apparent visual magnitude varying between 3.43 and 3.51, which is bright enough to be seen with the naked eye.
+The star is drifting further away with a line of sight velocity of +22 km/s.

 Nomenclature

-σ Canis Majoris (Latinised to Sigma Canis Majoris) is the system's Bayer designation.
-The star is identified with the nganurganity [ˈŋanuɾˌɡ̊aniɟ̊] "Jacky lizard" in the culture of the Boorong, a clan of the indigenous Maligundidj people of northwestern Victoria in Australia, who saw it as an ancestral figure who fights the moon, flanked by his wives (the stars Delta and Epsilon Canis Majoris).
+σ Canis Majoris (Latinised to Sigma Canis Majoris, abbreviated Sigma CMa, σ CMa) is the system's Bayer designation.

+The star is identified with the nganurganity [ˈŋanuɾˌɡ̊aniɟ̊] "Jacky lizard" in the culture of the Boorong, a clan of the indigenous Maligundidj people of northwestern Victoria in Australia, who saw it as an ancestral figure who fights the Moon, flanked by his wives (the stars Delta and Epsilon Canis Majoris).

 The name was transcribed by settler William Stanbridge as "Unurgunite" in the 1850s.
 (Initial ng-, which does not occur in English, was typically ignored in transcription of that era.)

 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN approved the name Unurgunite for this star on 5 September 2017 and it is now so included in the List of IAU-approved Star Names.
+The name was later corrected to "Nganurganity", though as of June 2025 the current IAU Catalog of Star Names lists both spellings.

 Properties

-Sigma Canis Majoris is a giant star with a stellar classification of K4 III.
-This is a type of star that is in the late stages of its evolution, having consumed the hydrogen at its core and ballooned out to 399 times the Sun's radius.
-At 1.86 Astronomical units, this radius is nearly double the average distance of the Earth from the Sun.
-It is currently radiating more than 20,000 times the luminosity of the Sun from its outer envelope at an effective temperature of around 3,710 K. This gives it the cool orange-red hue of an M-type star.
+Sigma Canis Majoris is a supergiant star with a stellar classification of K5 Ib.
+This is a type of star that is in the late stages of its evolution, having consumed the hydrogen at its core and ballooned out to 290 times the Sun's radius.
+At 1.38 astronomical units, this radius is 38% larger than the average distance of the Earth from the Sun.
+It is currently radiating more than 15,800 times the luminosity of the Sun from its outer envelope at an effective temperature of around 3,800 K. This temperature gives it the cool orange-red hue of a late K-type star.

-Variability

 Sigma Canis Majoris was noted as a likely variable star in a list of bright southern stars studied at the Cape Observatory.
 The variability was confirmed in 1963, and it was formally catalogued as a variable star.
 It is classified as an irregular variable star and its brightness varies from magnitude +3.43 to +3.51.
 The magnetic field of this star has a strength below 1 G. It is suspected of being a member of the Collinder 121 stellar association of co-moving stars, but this is disputed.

-Pre-supernova

-Sigma Canis Majoris is listed as a possible type II supernova.
-Instruments are capable of measuring the pre-supernova neutrino flux which would act as an alert that the supernova explosion was starting.
+Sigma Canis Majoris is listed as a potential type II supernova.
+Instruments are capable of measuring the pre-supernova neutrino flux could act as an alert that the supernova explosion was starting.